Skip to main content

 The biggest source of noise is the market.
 The constant, rapid, and meaningful changes in technology, competition, regulations, geo-politics, and finance are overwhelming, making management's job extremely hard, which is to FOCUS the organization on winning the biggest winnable bet.
 In such situations management tends to hedge itself with several options, sending mixed and interleaving priorities (signals) into the org, to the mid-level management, responsible for translating the strategy to plans and deliverables.

-The mid-level management faces three types of noise sources: the market (they have room and are expected to adjust), the management strategy and guidelines and the teams' "what's working for us?" feedback, which itself changes on a weekly basis.
+The mid-level management faces three types of noise sources: the market (they have room and are expected to perform local adjustments), the management strategy and guidelines and the teams' "what's working for us?" feedback, which itself changes on a weekly basis.

-Finally, the teams and individuals that are constantly experimenting, overwhelmed (and excited) all at the same time from the opportunities and threats.
+Finally, the teams and individuals that are constantly experimenting, overwhelmed (and excited) all at the same time from the opportunities, challenges and threats this new technology brings.

 Clearing the Chaos: First Principles

 This experimentation cost is critical and important, but it is not well spent if goals are not defined and results are not measured and tracked.
 It is common nowadays to hear "this used to take days and now minutes" and immediately think of all the value we have just created.
 In reality, there are two ways to create (shareholder) value, increase revenue and cut costs.
-Both can be summarized as produce more with less, whatever you are producing, you should be measuring it and focusing on the AI impact of this production - more units with fewer people and resources.
+Both can be summarized as producing more with less, whatever you are producing, you should be measuring it and focusing on the AI impact of this production - more units with fewer people and resources.
+Ask yourself, What am I producing? features, leads, deals, closed issues, meeting regulations and tax reports are all valid answers, as long as you can trace it to cost or revenue.
+Unused features are liability, not assets and poor quality leads are time waster, not revenue opportunity.
+Quality matters, more than ever when AI slop is free.

 The experimentation is not bound to a team or role, given we want to do more with less, we expect roles to merge.
-In reality, it's rare for a role to disappear completely, but tasks within roles are disappearing, whether it's allowing product to code or allowing sales to practice marketing, flexibility is the way forward.
-Management's job is to open and allow maximum information flow, encouraging employees to expand their impact.
-Naturally, this comes with potential friction, which is another focus area that management should pay attention to.
+In reality, it's rare for a role to disappear completely, but tasks within roles are disappearing, whether it's allowing product managers to code or allowing sales to practice marketing, flexibility is the way forward.
+Management's job is to open and allow maximum information flow, encouraging employees to expand their impact and reward winners - people, tools and methodologies.
+Naturally, this comes with potential friction, which is another focus area that management should pay attention to with the average mid level manager AI transformation priorities is:

 Lastly, keep things super simple.
 The amount of tools and technologies is exploding; most are not relevant next week or month.
-With a clear mind, some common agent CLI or UI, markdown files and file storage can take you very far.
-Have no worries; you will be amazed with the amount of complexity you can reach with markdown and git.
+With a clear mind, some common agent CLI or UI, markdown files and file storage can take you very far - more tools usually means more complexity and more noise.
+Have no worries; you will be amazed with the amount of complexity you can reach with markdown, git and terminals.
 Yes, you (your agent) should be using git.
 Have no worries; you will not care most of the time.
 Git is part of HOW information flows, and most of us don't care about the HOW anymore.

 Data & Context: "Easy" Win

-Over the last 50 years we got the illusion of privacy on our work, especially in corporates.
-For example, most employees will assume their manager will never read their emails and probably in many organizations this is correct unless an extreme condition took place.
+Over the last 50 years we have had some privacy in our work (some might call it rightfully the illusion of privacy on our work), especially in corporations.
+For example, most employees will assume their manager will never read their emails and probably in many organizations this is correct unless an extreme or illegal condition took place.

-In the old world this did not matter, since we carried information manually, manually communicating your inbox over calendar events (meetings) was the norm.
-AI makes information move at the speed of token, often million times faster than the old ways.
+In the old world this did not matter, since we carried information manually, manually communicating your inbox over calendar events (meetings) was the norm and a piece of information could travel for days, weeks and months until absorbed in all relevant places.
+AI makes information move at the speed of a token, often million times faster than the old ways.
 The agents should not wait for you to open the inbox to respond.
 This is a complex matter and requires changes in culture, tools, and methodologies, yet comes with guaranteed AI progress.
-Let the information flow, work with the team to identify the boundaries that match your needs, constantly revisit your org's information speed.
+Let the information flow, work with the team to identify the boundaries that match your needs, and constantly revisit your org's information speed.
 This is a good way to measure AI impact and "AI nativeness" of your team, once you are happy with token burn rates (and start working on cutting them down).

 What's Ahead

 As we and everything around us changes, navigating the change is what matters.
-The number of challenges ahead of us is significant and unknown, from HR to security, the impact is all around, with most of it being revealed as we peel the AI onion.
+The number of challenges ahead of us is significant and unknown, from HR to security, the impact is all around, with most of it being revealed as we peel the AI onion both personally and as teams and organizations.
 The organizations that treat AI like a communication problem, not the intelligence problem, will adapt the fastest and win the race.

 If you want to learn how to make this adaptation and transform your team to be AI-native we'll be happy to talk and assist you.
 Feel free to drop me a personal note: eran AT langware DOT ai (we used to do that before agents to hide emails from spam :) or book a demo here.